-In June 2020, the Company issued an aggregate principal of \$172.5 million of its 2025 Notes, pursuant to an indenture, between the Company and U.S. Bank National Association, as trustee, in a private offering to qualified institutional buyers pursuant to Rule 144A under the Securities Act of 1933, as amended (the "Securities Act").
-The 2025 Notes include \$22.5 million in aggregate principal amount of the 2025 Notes sold to the initial purchasers resulting from the exercise in full of their option to purchase additional Notes. buyers.
+In June 2020, the Company issued an aggregate principal of \$172.5 million of its 2025 Notes, pursuant to an indenture, in a private offering to qualified institutional buyers.
 The 2025 Notes will mature on June 15, 2025, unless earlier redeemed or repurchased by the Company or converted.
 In February 2024, certain of the 2025 Notes were extinguished in connection with the Note Exchange (see Note 6 - Non-convertible Notes, Net).

-The At issuance, the Company received net proceeds from the 2025 Notes offering of approximately \$165.8 million, after deducting the initial purchasers' discount and commission and offering expenses.
+At issuance, the Company received net proceeds from the 2025 Notes offering of approximately \$165.8 million, after deducting the initial purchasers' discount and commission and offering expenses.
 The Company used approximately \$22.5 million of the net proceeds from the 2025 Notes offering to fund the net cost of entering into the capped call transactions described below.
 The Company intends to use the remainder of the net proceeds for general corporate purposes.

-In March 2021, the Company issued an aggregate principal of \$287.5 million of its 2028 Notes, pursuant to an indenture, between the Company and U.S. Bank National Association, as trustee, in a private offering to qualified institutional buyers pursuant to Rule 144A under the Securities Act.
-The 2028 Notes include \$37.5 million in aggregate principal amount of the 2028 Notes sold to the initial purchasers resulting from the exercise in full of their option to purchase additional Notes.
+In March 2021, the Company issued an aggregate principal of \$287.5 million of its 2028 Notes, pursuant to an indenture, in a private offering to qualified institutional buyers.
 The 2028 Notes will mature on March 1, 2028, unless earlier redeemed or repurchased by the Company or converted.
 In February 2024, certain of the 2028 Notes were extinguished in connection with the Note Exchange (see Note 6 - Non-convertible Notes, Net).

-The At issuance, the Company received net proceeds from the 2028 Notes offering of approximately \$278.1 million, after deducting the initial purchasers' discount and commission and offering expenses.
+At issuance, the Company received net proceeds from the 2028 Notes offering of approximately \$278.1 million, after deducting the initial purchasers' discount and commission and offering expenses.
 The Company used approximately \$33.7 million of the net proceeds from the 2028 Notes offering to fund the net cost of entering into the capped call transactions described below.
 The Company intends to use the remainder of the net proceeds for general corporate purposes.